-- Listing rules 4.2A, 4.2B, 4.3A and 4.3B to the extent necessary to permit the Company not to lodge an Appendix 4D Half Year Report or Appendix 4E Preliminary Final Report, on condition that the Company lodges with ASX Limited the half-year financial statements and interim Management's Discussion and Analysis ("MD&A"), and the annual financial statements and annual MD&A that the Company is required to lodge with the Canadian securities regulatory authorities in accordance with its obligations under the relevant Canadian laws ("Canadian Reporting Requirements") at the same time that the Company lodges those documents with those Canadian securities regulatory authorities, and at the same time the Company gives ASX Limited the MD&A it must also provide a cover sheet under the heading "Results for announcement to the Market" which contains the information required by paragraph 2 of Appendices 4D and 4E. - Listing rule 4.10.9 to the extent necessary that the Company not be required to include in its annual report the names of the 20 largest holders of its quoted securities, the number of equity securities each holds, and the percentage of capital each holds. - Listing rules 10.11 and 10.14 to the extent necessary to permit the Company to issue, without Shareholder approval, securities to its directors and their associates pursuant to the Company's Performance Share Rights Plan on the following conditions. - Each annual report of the Company discloses details of the shares and options issued under the Performance Rights Plan for the period in which they were issued. - The Company remains subject to, and complies with, the listing rules of TSX. - Where the Company seeks Shareholder approval for the issue of securities to a director, the votes of the director (and his or her associates) not be counted and a voting exclusion statement be included in the notice of meeting. - The Company certifies to ASX Limited on an annual basis when it releases its annual report that it remains subject to, has complied with, and continues to comply with the requirements of TSX with respect to the issue of securities to directors under an employee incentive scheme. - If the Company becomes aware of any change to the application of the rules of TSX with respect to the issue of securities to directors (and directors' associates) under an employee incentive scheme, or the Company is no longer in compliance with the requirements of the TSX with respect to the issue of securities to directors (and directors' associates) under an employee incentive scheme, it must immediately advise ASX Limited. - Listing rule 10.18 to the extent necessary to permit the Company upon a change of control to pay termination benefits to Michael F. Wilkes, Michael H.L.
-Holmes, Mark N. Chamberlain, Craig A. Feebrey, Darren C.E.
-Klinck, Yuwen Ma, Mark D. Cadzow and Liang Tang pursuant to the terms of the Company's employment contracts.
+- Listing rules 4.2A, 4.2B, 4.3A and 4.3B to the extent necessary to permit the Company not to lodge an Appendix 4D Half Year Report or Appendix 4E Preliminary Final Report, on condition that the Company lodges with ASX Limited the half-year financial statements and interim Management's Discussion and Analysis ("MD&A"), and the annual financial statements and annual MD&A that the Company is required to lodge with the Canadian securities regulatory authorities in accordance with its obligations under the relevant Canadian laws ("Canadian Reporting Requirements") at the same time that the Company lodges those documents with those Canadian securities regulatory authorities, and at the same time the Company gives ASX Limited the MD&A it must also provide a cover sheet under the heading "Results for announcement to the Market" which contains the information required by paragraph 2 of Appendices 4D and 4E. - Listing rule 4.10.9 to the extent necessary that the Company not be required to include in its annual report the names of the 20 largest holders of its quoted securities, the number of equity securities each holds, and the percentage of capital each holds. - Listing rules 10.11 and 10.14 to the extent necessary to permit the Company to issue, without Shareholder approval, securities to its directors and their associates pursuant to the Company's Performance Share Rights Plan on the following conditions. - Each annual report of the Company discloses details of the shares and options issued under the Performance Rights Plan for the period in which they were issued. - The Company remains subject to, and complies with, the listing rules of TSX. - Where the Company seeks Shareholder approval for the issue of securities to a director, the votes of the director (and his or her associates) not be counted and a voting exclusion statement be included in the notice of meeting. - The Company certifies to ASX Limited on an annual basis when it releases its annual report that it remains subject to, has complied with, and continues to comply with the requirements of TSX with respect to the issue of securities to directors under an employee incentive scheme. - If the Company becomes aware of any change to the application of the rules of TSX with respect to the issue of securities to directors (and directors' associates) under an employee incentive scheme, or the Company is no longer in compliance with the requirements of the TSX with respect to the issue of securities to directors (and directors' associates) under an employee incentive scheme, it must immediately advise ASX Limited. - Listing rule 10.18 to the extent necessary to permit the Company upon a change of control to pay termination benefits to members of the Executive Committee of the Company pursuant to the terms of the Company's employment contracts.